Employee Background Checks

+We have all heard of the term “employee background checks”, but what is the exact function of this process?
 There are inherent risks in the hiring process, including fraudulent claims by candidates.
 These include everything from relatively minor transgressions, like stretching employment dates, to severe and concerning deceptions, such as claiming unearned degrees or credentials or hiding one’s criminal record.
-Being aware of these risks is only the first step, and companies that don’t take steps to address them, such as thorough comprehensive background checks as part of their hiring policies, are putting themselves in peril.
+Being aware of these risks is only the first step, and companies that don’t take steps to address them, such as thorough, comprehensive background checks as part of their hiring policies, are putting themselves in peril.
 Several case studies have shown companies learning this lesson the hard way.

 In one recent case, a semiconductor manufacturing company noticed that its finances weren’t adding up.
-Auditors traced the discrepancies to around the time when a new CFO had been hired – and so the investigation began.
+Auditors traced the discrepancies to around the time when a company had hired a new CFO – and so the investigation began.
 When contacted, the CFO’s previous employers reported that the individual had been terminated due to cash embezzlement, harassment and workplace violence.
 In the end, the case proved costly to the semiconductor company.
 The CFO was terminated and prosecuted, but nearly $200,000 had been embezzled, and most of it could not be recovered (it was already spent, as the fraud had been taking place over four years).

 Proper background checks and a thorough vetting of references would have exposed the fraudster before he had ever set foot in his office as a CFO.
-The proactive approach would have saved the company in lost revenues, investment of manpower (extensive auditing and investigation) and damage to reputation.
+The proactive approach would have saved the company in lost revenues, human resources investment (extensive auditing and investigation) and damage to reputation.

-When an organisation is ready to add a critical layer of security to its hiring process, the following should be considered:
+When an organisation is ready to add a critical layer of security to its hiring process, Organisation should consider the following:

 - Evaluate the current process: What is the company’s existing, written policy for hiring new employees?
 How does it address background checks, due diligence, and other issues?
 Is the process followed in every case?